 Vernon has chosen to live on the lands of his people, being near both the mountains and red canyon walls of the Central Navajo Nation.
 He engages in conversations with a thoughtfulness and calmness that seems serene and forthright all at once.
 As with a number of accomplished artists, while their work consumes a great many hours of their life, it also takes a backseat to the family.
 Vernon is, very much, a family man first and foremost.

-Still in his 40’s and at the top of his craft, Vernon’s place in the overall pantheon of Native American jewelers has yet to be determined.
+At the top of his craft, Vernon’s place in the overall pantheon of Native American jewelers has yet to be determined.
 Even if he produced nothing more, which does not appear to be the case, he would have exceptionally few peers, from this era or any other.
 We look forward to amazing things to come from this master jeweler.